ucsb-cs184-f24/team14Sublet/docs/MANUAL.md

 # User Manual
 ## Introduction
-"Welcome to the Homelette!
+Welcome to the **Homelette**!
 This app is aimed to provide college students with flexible and convenient housing subleasing solutions, supporting quick listing, browsing, bookmarking, filtering, and communication features.

 Whether you are a renter looking for housing (Subtenant) or a landlord posting a rental (Subletter), our app offers you a smooth and efficient user experience.